phbradley/ADAPT/README.md

 ## telling ADAPT where to find things

-Once you have the network tools installed and the parameter and database files downloaded, you will need to edit `./config_paths.json` to point the ADAPT scripts to the various files and environments.
+Once you have the network tools installed and the parameter and database files downloaded, you will need to create `./config_paths.json` to point the ADAPT scripts to the various files and environments.
+There are examples in the `ADAPT/` folder for Fred Hutch and UW IPD environments that may be helpful to get the idea.

 # running TCR design